httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## Server Processing of Client Hints

 When presented with a request that contains one or more client hint headers, servers can optimize the response based upon the information in them.
-When doing so, and if the resource is cacheable, the server MUST also generate a Vary response header field (Section 7.1.4 of {{RFC7231}}), and optionally Key ({{I-D.ietf-httpbis-key}}), to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.
+When doing so, and if the resource is cacheable, the server MUST also generate a Vary response header field (Section 7.1.4 of {{RFC7231}}), and optionally Key ({{KEY}}), to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.

 Further, depending on the hint used, the server can generate additional response header fields to convey related values to aid client processing.
 For example, this specification defines "Content-DPR" response header field that needs to be returned by the server when the "DPR" hint is used to select the response.

 ### Advertising Support via Accept-CH header field {#accept-ch}

-Servers can advertise support for Client Hints using the Accept-CH header field or an equivalent HTML meta element with http-equiv attribute ({{W3C.REC-html5-20141028}}).
+Servers can advertise support for Client Hints using the Accept-CH header field or an equivalent HTML meta element with http-equiv attribute ({{HTML5}}).

 ~~~ abnf7230
   Accept-CH = #field-name